danwyl/cse15l-lab-reports/report2.md

 Values of field `strings`: `[Hello]`

 The value of `strings` changes in this request in that we add the string `How are you` into the `strings` arraylist.
+It then proceeds that `stringFormatter`'s `StringBuilder builder` will have appended to it the `Hello` string as well as the `How are you` string.

 ### Part 2:
 Local path to private SSH key: